 Drum roll, please…

-In the fourth harvest year, I pulled 27 pounds of cherries from completely pest-free trees!
+In the fourth harvest year, I pulled 27 pounds of cherries from completely pest-free (and chemical-free) trees!

-What to do in case of a pest outbreak in your cherry tree guilds
+What to do in case of a pest outbreak in your fruit tree guilds

 Your unique growing conditions may mean unique problems that can only be solved through unique solutions.
 Over time, be on the lookout for pests or disease.